marcinduma/WILCLD-2611/docs/intersight.md

 	In new deployment you need to create all Pools and Polices for IKS beforehand.
 In the wizzard below, you will see already selected polices.
 It is explained in next section.

 !!! warning
-	Please, DO NOT EDIT ANY OF THE POLICES UNDER THE PROFILE - IT MAY CAUSE DESTROY OF YOUR IKS CLUSTER.
+	PLEASE, DO NOT EDIT ANY OF THE POLICES UNDER THE PROFILE - IT MAY CAUSE DESTROY OF YOUR IKS CLUSTER.
 	Explore it only and CLOSE in the END - DON'T DEPLOY CHANGES.

 First page of the wizzard is asking Name of the Cluster